Skip to main content

 Project content and goals

-The work of the junior research group started with reviewing current research on effects of various diversity dimensions on student achievement and psychosocial outcomes (e.g., interests, school-related well-being).
+The work of the junior research group started with reviewing current research on effects of various diversity dimensions on student achievement and psychosocial outcomes (e.g., friendship, social behavior, or social well-being).
 Currently, the project strives to advance methodology to measure multidimensional heterogeneity as a construct at the classroom level.
 This includes transferring economic approaches on team diversity to the analysis of the classroom context.
-Based on analyses of existing datasets, the project investigates how multidimensional heterogeneity contributes in predicting student achievement and psychosocial outcomes.
-Furthermore, we analyze how process characteristics at the teacher level (e.g., instructional behavior, stress) as well as at the peer level (e.g., mutual support, classroom climate) can explain heterogeneity effects on student outcomes.
-The overall goal is to describe how learning can succeed within a multidimensional heterogeneous student body and to identify promising areas for future interventions by involving stakeholders in educational practice.
+Based on analyses of existing datasets, the project investigates how multidimensional heterogeneity contributes to predicting student achievement and psychosocial outcomes.
+Furthermore, we analyze how process characteristics at the teacher level (e.g., instructional behavior, stress) as well as at the peer level (e.g., mutual support, classroom climate) can explain heterogeneity or influence effects on student outcomes.
+The overall goal is to describe how learning can succeed within a multidimensionally heterogeneous student body and to identify promising areas for future interventions by involving stakeholders in educational practice.

 The research questions of the project address the domains measurement, effects, and mechanisms as follows: